brandonwirz/se_project_spots/README.md

 Add and change profile name and title.
 Create new post URL and caption.
 Value logged to the conosle.
+Created functions to add and remove classes that are more reusable.

 ### Overview